 By practicing different yoga exercises or poses, you can improve and maintain your liver so that it functions properly and stays healthy.
 Yoga is a superb way to stimulate this important organ and vitalize it.
 When you are practicing yoga exercises to help your liver, remember always to focus on your breathing.
 You should also drink plenty of water after the exercises to flush out all the impurities from your body.

-Apart from performing yoga exercises, you need a healthy, well-balanced diet.
+Apart from performing yoga and meditation, you need a healthy, well-balanced diet.
 Here are a few diet tips to benefit your liver:

 - Avoid alcohol.